Federexi/Web-developer-Coderhouse/README.md

 Final project for the course web developer in Coderhouse.
-It's a homebanking page only using HTML, CSS and Bootstrap
+It's a homebanking page only using HTML, CSS, SASS and Bootstrap